adaa-polsl/RuleKit/README.md

 ```
 java -jar RuleKit experiments.xml
 ```
 where experiments.xml is an XML file with experimental setting description.
-The files specify parameter sets and datasets to be examined (all combinations are investigated):
+The batch mode allows investigating multiple datasets with many induction parameters.
+The general XML structure is as follows:

 ```
 </experiment>